-Parents naturally place a very high importance on the well-being of their children.
-The state of Colorado concurs and has statutes that emphasize the importance of considering the best interests of children in determining parental responsibilities, including decision-making and parenting time and insuring that the financial support conforms to the Colorado Child Support Guidelines.
+Parents naturally place very high importance on the well-being of their children.
+The state of Colorado concurs and has statutes that emphasize the importance of considering the best interests of children in determining parental responsibilities, including decision-making and parenting time and ensuring that the financial support conforms to the Colorado Child Support Guidelines.

 Custody & Parenting Plans

-We can advise and represent you in matters involving:
+I can advise and represent you in matters involving: